salesforce/omakase/readme.md

 Omakase.source(input).use(new StandardValidation()).process();
 ```

-This auto-refines every selector, declaration and at-rule (see the "AutoRefiner" section below for more information on auto-refinement) and registers the standard list of built-in validators.
+This auto-refines every selector, declaration and at-rule (see the [AutoRefiner](#autorefiner) section below for more information on auto-refinement) and registers the standard list of built-in validators.

 Keep in mind that validation methods will always be invoked after rework methods, but otherwise they will be executed in the order that the plugin class was registered.

 You can also add your own custom validators.
-For examples see the "Custom validation" section below.
+For examples see the [Custom validation](#custom-validation) section below.

 Note that basic CSS grammar is verified independently of any plugins as part of the core parser.